How to Remove nVidia, Intel, AMD or Other Display Driver Entries from Desktop Context Menu in Windows?

-Whenever we install Windows in a computer system, we also need to install the required drivers of various system devices such as graphics card, sound card, network, card, printer, etc. When we install graphics drivers for an Intel, nVidia or any other graphics card, the driver software also installs an extra entry in Desktop context menu (right-click menu) such as NVIDIA Control Panel, Save Schemes, etc. This extra option causes the context menu to take a little bit extra time in loading.
+Whenever we install Windows in a computer system, we also need to install the required drivers of various system devices such as graphics card, sound card, network, card, printer, etc. When we install display drivers for Intel, nVidia, AMD, MSI, ATI or any other graphics card, the driver software also installs an extra entry in Desktop context menu (right-click menu) such as NVIDIA Control Panel, Save Schemes, etc. This extra option causes the context menu to take a little bit extra time in loading.

 Following is an example of nVidia graphics card driver entry in Desktop context menu: